lgpcappiello/lgpcappiello.github.io/teaching/stat128/index.md

 author_profile: true
 ---

 Selected course materials for Stat 128 (Fall 2022).
+Class is presented as a hands-on workthrough of each lab.
+If you want to go through the lab, I recommend downloading the original RMarkdown file and working through it in RStudio.
+Original RMarkdown files can be found <a href="https://github.com/lgpcappiello/lgpcappiello.github.io/tree/master/teaching/stat128/rmarkdown" target="blank">here</a>.
+Labs borrow heavily from work by <a href="https://rpkgarcia.github.io/rpkgarcia/" target="blank">Rebecca Kurtz-Garcia</a>.

 ## Labs